WANGZHIDE93429/WANGZHIDE93429.github.io/_pages/about.md

 # Zhide Wang

 I am a Ph.D. candidate in the Department of Industrial and Systems Engineering, Texas A&M University.
-I will graduate in August, 2024, and I am actively looking for tenure track faculty positions in the areas of marketing, operations management, and industrial engineering.
+I graduated in August, 2024, and I am actively looking for tenure track faculty positions in the areas of marketing, operations management, and industrial engineering.

 ## Research Interests
 Structural Estimation; Partially Observable Markov Decision Processes; Partially Observable Stochastic Games; Retail Investment; Learning Models; Cognitive Fatigue.